openkfw/TruBudget/helm/cluster/README.md

 # Cluster Helm Chart <!-- omit in TOC -->

-Deploys all components of EEPPortal.
+Deploys all components of EEP-Portal.

 # Table of Contents